david-a-siegel/MPRAudit/README.md

 D. Some MPRAs such as our recent bioRxiv submission might be interested in pairs of reference and mutant sequence data (how much of the variation in the data is due to the mutations as opposed to technical variance?).

+E. MPRAs can be at multiple time points and have pairs of reference and mutant sequences.

-E. Some assays like CRISPR screens return only one type of data, such as RNA counts.
+F. Some assays like CRISPR screens return only one type of data, such as RNA counts.

 ## Preparing Data
 MPRAudit reads in data using pandas "read_csv" and assumes there is no header.
 Note that counts do not need to be integer, they can be normalized or transformed.